Those of you who have recently purchased a Kindle Fire may have noticed a little app on your home page called Kindle FreeTime Unlimited.

 If you are on the fence about getting a Kindle – and wondering whether it’s “worth it for your kids” – this is going to be welcome news, I think.

-Right now from Amazon, with all new Kindle Fire purchases, you get a one-month free trial of Kindle FreeTime Unlimited — an all-in-one subscription service that brings together all of your kids’ content – books, games, educational apps, movies and TV shows – into one customized space.
+Right now from Amazon, with all new Kindle Fire purchases, you get a one-month free trial of Kindle FreeTime Unlimited.
+Update: And if you purchase a Kids Kindle Edition, you get a free one-year subscription to this all-in-one subscription service that brings together all of your kids’ content – books, games, educational apps, movies and TV shows – into one customized space.

 Amazon has completely rethought parental controls – and they have come up with a winning solution, I believe!